shivam101gaur/peagle/README.md

 **[The Robot](https://github.com/shivam101gaur/peagle-rpi/tree/master#readme)**

 The robot here is a raspberry pi operated car robot.
 The wheels (motors) were controlled via L298N H-Bridge.
 It had sensors like GPS and Distance Sensors which sent required information to server and ultimately to user and was backed up by a 27V battery.
+**Nodejs** is used to run server and implement websockets, while **Python** is used to control and send signals to electronic parts and ultimately control the robot.

 **Peagle Web App**